Helping brands connect with their audience

-Challenge: A major label artist has the potential to become a global superstar, but he needs direction.
-We researched fan culture, consumption preferences and market opportunities.
+Challenge: A major label artist has the potential to become a global superstar, but needs direction.
+We researched fan culture, Gen Z listening preferences, international opportunities, and suggested campaign ideas.

-Method: I looked into the digital landscape to understand who fans are, how they communicate and what matters to them.
-We followed this up with 90-minute interviews across the UK.
+Method: I looked into the digital landscape to discover who fans are, how they communicate and what matters to them.
+We followed this up with interviews across the UK, and a creative workshop with stakeholders.

-Company founder Hanna Chalmers also employed a brilliant semiotician, who uncovered what values the artist was communicating and what needed to be communicated more strongly.
+I worked alongside a semiotic team, who uncovered what values the artist was communicating and what resonated with fans.

-Result: Our toolkit, presented to senior executives, provided an effective call to action with strategic direction, insights and messaging.
+Result: A toolkit, presented to senior executives, with strategic direction, insights, and activation ideas.

 Key questions: